“What are you looking for?” a friendly saleswoman asked me.

 You can obtain the job you desire!
 You can enhance your work!
 You can make any scenario work for you!

 “How to Win Friends and Influence People” has sold over 15 million books since 1936.
-It contains timeless wisdom that has propelled countless now-famous individuals to succeed in professional and personal life.
+It contains timeless wisdom that has propelled countless now-famous individuals to succeed professionally and personally.

 Dale Carnegie’s teachings are timeless and will help you attain your full potential in today’s complicated and competitive world.